 I (Sheeva) am a breast cancer survivor.
-And while I have uttered those words numerous times over the past two years, it is still shocking to hear myself say it.
+And while I have uttered those words numerous times over the past three years, it is still shocking to hear myself say it.
 I had no risk factors.
 In fact, I had all the “protective” factors and a “normal” mammogram only six months prior to the diagnosis.
 Nonetheless, it happened to me.
 And because I was a seemingly unexpected bystander, I have chosen to share my story with all of you.
 Truthfully and honestly.
 So here it goes, the unedited version.

 I was 38 years old with two children, and I was “done and done.”
 And while “done and done” means different things to different people, for me, it meant doing something for myself.
 This is the part of the story that makes me somewhat uncomfortable sharing, but I decided to undergo elective breast augmentation.
 Prior to the surgery, I was required to undergo a mammogram.
 I did as I was told, and a small mass on my left breast was identified.
 I underwent a needle-guided biopsy, and as suspected, the mass was benign.
 Off I went to get my implants.